juliankappler/fokker-planck/README.md

 ![Imagel](https://raw.githubusercontent.com/juliankappler/fokker-planck/master/examples/spectrum/spectrum-ornstein-uhlenbeck.jpg)

 Note that since the drift in this example is very strongly confining the particle to the origin <i>x = 0</i>, the spectrum is on the scales shown in the above plot independent of the boundary conditions.
-As detailed in [in this jupyter notebook](examples/spectrum/spectrum%20-%20Ornstein-Uhlenbeck%20process.ipynb), the spectrum looks (on the scales shown in the plot) identical of one uses reflecting boundary conditions instead of absorbing boundary conditions.
-However, of course there are small differences in the two spectra.
+As detailed in [in this jupyter notebook](examples/spectrum/spectrum%20-%20Ornstein-Uhlenbeck%20process.ipynb), if one calculates the spectrum for reflecting boundary conditions (as opposed to absorbing boundary conditions), one obtains identically looking plots.
+Of course there are small differences in the two spectra, which are simply not visible on the scales used for the plots.

 ## References